Deadly protests set stage for Iran, US tug-of-war over Iraq

 BAGHDAD: Iraq’s deadliest wave of protests since the 2003 ouster of dictator Saddam Hussein has made the country vulnerable to a battle for influence between its two main competing allies, the United States and Iran, analysts say.

-This response cost Iran "a lot of credit and support in Iraq," said Dagher.
+This response cost Iran “a lot of credit and support in Iraq, especially among Shias,” said Dagher.

 “But it sacrificed that in order to maintain the system in place in Iraq and to guard the country as an asset in negotiations with the United States.”